Everyone talks about entries. Few master exits.

 The Discipline Framework

-Smart traders predefine exits.
+Smart traders predefine exits before they enter.
 Stop-loss.
 Take-profit.
 No hesitation.

 Discipline creates clarity.
 Clarity removes emotion.
 Emotion destroys capital.